apache/druid/docs/content/operations/rolling-updates.md

 # Rolling Updates

-For rolling Druid cluster updates with no downtime, we recommend updating Druid processes in the following order:
+For rolling Apache Druid (incubating) cluster updates with no downtime, we recommend updating Druid processes in the following order:

 1. Historical